|Soldier Beetle - Trypherus frisoni|

 Order Coleoptera / Family Cantahridae

-Live adult beetles photographed at West Chicago Prairie, DuPage County, Illinois.
+Live adult beetles photographed at Ogle and DuPage Counties, Illinois.

 Members of the approximately 3,500 species of the widely distributed insect family Cantharidae are commonly known as soldier beetles or leatherwings.
 It is thought the brightly-colored elytra (hardened outer wings that cover the soft flying wings), often striped or outlined in black, resemble soldiers' uniforms; the leathery appearance accounts for the other less common moniker.